-The Directors, Officers and employees of Austair and the MBF are committed to dealing with queries, disputes and complaints made to the MBF in a fair and reasonable manner, whilst taking into account the obligations to apply the Rules and policies of the MBF impartially and independently.
+The Directors, Officers and employees of Austair and the Fund are committed to dealing with queries, disputes and complaints made to the Fund in a fair and reasonable manner, whilst taking into account the obligations to apply the Rules and policies of the Fund impartially and independently.
 Austair will do all that it can to provide service and support to Members.
-Should a member have any queries or concerns, Austair staff are available to listen and assist where they can.
-Should a Member wish to take the matter further, please refer to the current MBF Dispute Resolution Procedure (DRP) available on the MBF website (www.aapmbf.com.au) or request a hard copy from the MBF office:
+Should a Member have any queries or concerns, Austair staff are available to listen and assist where they can.
+Should a Member wish to take the matter further, please refer to the current Fund Dispute Resolution Procedure (DRP) available on the MBF website (www.aapmbf.com.au) or request a hard copy from the MBF office:

-The DRP provides the framework for how the MBF will conduct its administration of queries, disputes, the complaints process and how the MBF will deal with its members and their representatives.
+The DRP is the Fund’s internal dispute resolution process and provides the framework for how the Fund will conduct its administration of queries, disputes, the complaints process and how the Fund will deal with its members and their representatives.

-This policy is for queries, disputes and complaints to be firstly dealt with internally by the employees, officers and Directors before Members or other complainants seek recourse to mediation or the external complaints systems or engage in legal action.
+The DRP requires queries, disputes and complaints to be firstly dealt with internally by Fund employees, officers and/or Directors before Members or other complainants seek recourse to mediation or the external dispute resolution/complaints bodies or engage in legal action.
 Austair will seek to resolve any complaint and will acknowledge a written complaint within 14 days of receiving the letter.

-After taking all steps within the DRP to resolve a complaint, you may seek assistance from the Financial Ombudsman Service (FOS).
-FOS is an independent body that may assist you if Austair cannot.
-Please include Austair’s FOS membership number with your enquiry, which is 14886.
-You can contact FOS:
+If you have not resolved your complaint through DRP, you may seek assistance from the Australian Financial Complaints Authority (AFCA).
+AFCA is an independent body that may assist you if Austair cannot.
+Please include Austair’s AFCA membership number with your enquiry, which is 14886.
+You can contact AFCA:

-Austair needs to collect personal information for the primary purpose of providing you with the Product (including assessing your application and identifying you).
-There are also a number of related purposes for which your personal information will be collected and these are to process your application for the Product, administer and manage your membership, and comply with Australian taxation laws, the Corporations Act and other laws and regulations.
+Austair needs to collect personal information for the primary purpose of providing you with the Product (including assessing your application, pricing the product and identifying you).
+There are also a number of related purposes for which your personal information will be collected and these are to process your application for the Product, administer and manage your membership including Notifications and Claims, and comply with Australian taxation laws, the Corporations Act and other laws and regulations.

-If you do not provide Austair with your contact details, and other information, Austair may not be able to process your application.
+If you do not provide Austair with your contact details and other requested information, Austair may not be able to process your application or maintain your membership.